-At the clinic, Adeline chose an implant, and the midwife inserted the matchstick-sized rod into her arm.
+At the clinic, Adeline chose a long-acting reversible contraceptive implant from a full range of contraceptive methods, and the midwife inserted the matchstick-sized rod into her arm.
 Her long sleeves hid the tiny mark—and her choice remained a secret.

 Today, she has made another choice: to tell you her story.
 “I am no longer afraid of how my life is going to be,” Adeline says.
 “Now my mind is focused on my studies.
 I want to become a nurse, because I’d love to help other young girls get access to family planning.”